sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Enterprise contexts RFC undergoing review (or at least ready for review)
 - **Work log:**
     - 2021-02-26: Defined the background and problem sections in the RFC.
 Removed the context URL parameter - now we are always using query as the source of truth for contexts.
+    - 2021-03-05: Finished the RFC and is now ready for review.
+Quinn K. and Erik gave it a quick pre-review pass to iron out any obvious issues.
+Fixed the [issues](https://github.com/sourcegraph/sourcegraph/issues/18732) that were found during user testing search contexts.

 ### Exhaustive
 - **Owner(s):** Keegan, Stefan